othman4dev/JSSv2.0/README.md

 ## Indexing

-You can add an index like in JavaScript to any multiple selector like classes and tags
+You can add an index to any multiple selector like classes and tags:

 ```css
 /*Select the first element*/